U.S., Taiwanese vice presidents speak at rare encounter in Honduras | Law-Order

 Taiwan's official Central News Agency characterized it as a "simple greeting", saying the two "talked briefly and interacted naturally".
 It carried a picture of them standing next to each other on a stage talking, both wearing face masks, and Lai sporting a lapel pin of entwined Taiwanese and Honduran flags.

 Lai also posted a picture on his Facebook https://www.facebook.com/chingte/photos/pcb.5417149998301975/5417149558302019 page in which he appeared in a small group photograph being taken with Spanish King Felipe VI, though it did not show them speaking.
-Honduras is one of only 14 countries still to formally recognize Taiwan.
+Honduras is one of only 14 countries with formal diplomatic relations with Taiwan.

 Honduras' new president, Xiomara Castro, floated the idea of ditching Taipei for Beijing in her election campaign, though on Wednesday she told Lai that Honduras is grateful for Taiwan's support and hopes to maintain their relationship.
 Castro and Lai met again on Thursday, with Lai handing over a donation of supplies to fight the COVID-19 pandemic.